HL7/fhir-us-mcc/input/pagecontent/index.md

 ### Introduction
 This HL7&reg; Multiple Chronic Condition (MCC) Care Plan Implementation Guide (IG) defines FHIR R4 profiles, structures, extensions, transactions and value sets needed to represent, query for, and exchange Care Plan information.
 It defines how to represent coded content used to support the care planning activities focusing on the needs of patients with multiple chronic conditions.
 This initial version focuses on Chronic Kidney Disease Type 2 diabetes mellitus, common cardiovascular disease (hypertension, ischemic heart disease and heart failure), chronic pain and Long Covid.The profiles defined within this IG were based on data elements of importance identified by technical expert panels assembled by the National Institute of Health’s (NIH) National Institute of Diabetes and Digestive and Kidney Disease (NIDDK) and the Agency for Healthcare Research and Quality (AHRQ).

-A Care Plan is a consensus-driven dynamic plan that represents a the prioritized concerns, goals, planned and actual interventions and the resultant care outcomes from the entire care team (including the patient, their caregivers, and providers).
+A Care Plan is a consensus-driven dynamic plan that represents the prioritized concerns, goals, planned and actual interventions and the resultant care outcomes from the entire care team (including the patient, their caregivers, and providers).
 It serves as a blueprint shared by all care team members, to guide the patient’s care.
 A Care Plan integrates multiple interventions proposed by multiple providers and disciplines for multiple conditions.
 A care plan may represent one or more treatment plans, care plans or plans of care (the plan naming and definition varies across institutions) and serves to reconcile and resolve conflicts between the various plans developed for a specific patient by different providers.
 It supports the following use cases:

 1. Query for patient data across providers/care settings and compile into a consolidated care plan representation.
 2. Encourage capture of and communication of a patient's health concerns and related goals, interventions, and outcomes.